cjvalverde/animation/README.md

 **Version 1.0.0**

-Code files and classes needed to implement an animated and interactive aquarium To test it, clone this repository and run main.py on any IDE.
+Code files and classes needed to implement an animated and interactive aquarium.

+To test it, clone this repository and run main.py on any IDE.
 I use Pycharm.

-As you can notice the file graphics.py is included in the repossitory.
-Normally, you would have to download it and add it to your project folder (next to main) to get the pgraphics funktionalities.
+This program uses GRAPHICS from John Zelle.
+Since I started developing this in repl.it, I had to dwonload it from https://pypi.org/project/graphics.py/ and copy the file graphics.py in the project folder, next to main.py.

 ---

 ## Contents

-All files can be found in https://repl.it/@...
 - main.py
 - fish.py
 - bubble.py
-- graphics.py
+- graphics.py --> downloaded from https://pypi.org/project/graphics.py/
 - README.md

 ---